Position-by-position analysis: Who has the edge between UW and Alabama?

 Receivers

-Alabama features first-team all-SEC receiver ArDarius Stewart (52 catches, 852 yards, 8 TD) and an explosive playmaker in Calvin Ridley (66 catches, 727 yards, 7 TD).
+Alabama features first-team All-SEC receiver ArDarius Stewart (52 catches, 852 yards, 8 TD) and an explosive playmaker in Calvin Ridley (66 catches, 727 yards, 7 TD).
 Tight end O.J.
 Howard might be the toughest matchup for UW’s defense.
 The Huskies’ John Ross III ought to be the fastest player on the field, and his 17 touchdown catches are one shy of the Pac-12 record (Mario Bailey).
 Shut down by USC, Dante Pettis (14 TDs) needs a big game, too, for the Huskies to have a chance.
 The X-factor, as always, is Chico McClatcher, the Huskies’ versatile slot receiver.

 Edge: Washington.